charlbrink/pinescript/SIGNALS.md

 - **Breakout confirmation** — OBV breaking above a prior high before price does = early signal a price breakout is coming

 **In the context of this indicator**
-- OBV divergence can flag weak signals — price making a new high but OBV isn't confirms the move lacks conviction
+OBV bearish divergence is used to demote long signals:
+- Price reaches a 20-bar high but OBV is below its prior 20-bar high → bearish divergence detected
+- Any `longCondition` that fires during OBV bearish divergence is demoted to **WEAK ▲** (grey)
-- Pairs well with the existing volume dot — volume dot confirms single-bar participation, OBV confirms the cumulative trend of participation over time
+- Pairs well with the volume dot — the dot confirms single-bar participation, OBV confirms the cumulative trend of participation over time

 **Limitations**
 - The absolute value of OBV is meaningless — only direction and divergence from price matter